SAP-archive/hcp-portal-service-samples/README.md

-#Welcome to SAP HANA Cloud Portal Samples GitHub Repository
+#Welcome to HCP portal service Samples GitHub Repository

-The SAP HANA Cloud Portal Samples repository provides code samples of site and page templates, applications, widgets, shell plugins and more, intended to be used as references for development of custom content for SAP HANA Cloud Portal sites.
+The HCP portal service Samples repository provides code samples of site and page templates, applications, widgets, shell plugins and more, intended to be used as references for development of custom content for HCP portal service sites.

 ##Important Disclaimers on Security and Legal Aspects